Nikoloz Tskitishvili

 Nikoloz Tskitishvili (ნიკოლოზ ცქიტიშვილი; born April 14, 1983) is a Georgian former professional basketball player.
-He is a 7'0" forward-center, who was selected fifth overall by the Denver Nuggets in the 2002 NBA draft.
-Tskitishvili has also played for the senior Georgian national basketball team.
+At 7 feet tall, he played as power forward-center.
+Tskitishvili was selected fifth overall by the Denver Nuggets in the 2002 NBA draft.
+He also played for the senior Georgian national basketball team.

 Professional career

 Europe

 From January to July 2002, Tskitishvili played in Italy, for Benetton Treviso, winning the Italian League championship under head coach Mike D'Antoni.
 He played in 13 games, averaging 6.6 points per game (with a high of 15).
 Around that time, he was selected as the 5th overall pick of the 2002 NBA draft.

 NBA

 On February 25, 2005, Tskitishvili was traded by the Nuggets, to the Golden State Warriors, along with Rodney White, in exchange for Eduardo Nájera, Luis Flores, and a 2007 future first-round draft pick.
 In three seasons with the Nuggets, Tskitishvili averaged 3.8 points and 1.9 rebounds per game, and shot 30 percent from the field, while appearing in 143 total games.

 After playing just 12 games for the Warriors, he signed as a free agent with the Minnesota Timberwolves, after playing on their NBA Summer League team.
 He was traded half-way through the 2005–06 season, to the Phoenix Suns, in exchange for a second-round draft pick.

-Tskitishvili's final NBA game was Game 4 of the 2006 Western Conference Finals on May 30th, 2006 in a 106 - 86 win over the Dallas Mavericks.
+Tskitishvili's final NBA game was Game 4 of the 2006 Western Conference Finals on May 30, 2006, in a 106–86 win over the Dallas Mavericks.
 Tskitishvili only played for a minute and half (substituting at the very end of the game for Leandro Barbosa) and recorded no stats.
 Phoenix would go on to lose games 5 and 6 (with Tskitishvili not playing in either game), thus losing the series to Dallas 4 - 2.

 On June 30, 2006, Tskitishvili was claimed off of waivers by the Portland Trail Blazers.
 He was waived five days later, after the team announced they would re-sign center Joel Przybilla.
 On October 2, 2006, Tskitishvili was signed by the New York Knicks, and he was later waived by them on October 25.

 With career averages of 2.9 points and 1.8 rebounds per game, over his first four NBA seasons, Tskitishvili is widely considered to be a major draft bust.
 Former ESPN writer Bill Simmons claimed that Tskitishvili is "the worst-case scenario for any foreign pick" in the NBA.
 Columnist David Schoenfield of ESPN's Page 2, ranked Tskitishvili 30th, on his "100 worst draft picks ever", in 2006, and in 2008, ESPN's Adam Reisinger rated Tskitishvili as the worst NBA draft lottery pick ever selected.